 Crystal Screens @ PSF

-We purchase Crystal Screens from commercial vendors that are reformatted from 10 ml tubes into 10 x 1 ml 96 Deep Well plates.
-The data sheets for each screen is linked below and Qiagen publish online production reports of interest during optimization.
+We purchase Crystal Screens from commercial vendors and reformat these from 10 ml tubes into 10 x 1 ml 96 Deep Well plates.
+The data sheets for each screen is linked below.

 - 48_AmSO4+MPD - Prepared from 10 ml HR2-211/HR2-215